 Working-Class Writers Festival

-This is a dynamic new festival of national significance based in Bristol.
+This is a dynamic new festival of national significance which will take place in Bristol in 2021.

-The festival will provide much-needed exposure to working-class writers and bring inspiration to young people from similar backgrounds.
+The festival and the wider engagement programme will provide much-needed exposure to working-class writers and bring inspiration to young people from similar backgrounds.
 It will showcase authentic stories reflective of and relatable to the experiences of working-class communities.
 Running from 21 to 24 October 2021, the festival will use physical and digital spaces, and will include panel discussions, speaker events and workshops.
+Events will take place in a wide variety of locations around the city, including local libraries.
+Many of the events will be offered for free.
+Where there are ticket prices, or for selected events in the city centre, bursaries will be offered to allow people from under-represented backgrounds to attend.
+More information about ticketing will be published with the full programme at the end of the summer.

-At the heart of the festival – which will be both accessible and affordable to attend – is the commissioning and showcasing of working-class writers of all styles and disciplines, providing a platform for those who are already established as well as those making their debut.
+At the heart of the festival is the commissioning and showcasing of working-class writers of all styles and disciplines, providing a platform for those who are already established as well as those making their debut.
+The festival will be working with Knowle West Media Centre to appoint a Bristol-based writer in residence and will be working with LYRA to commission new work from Bristol-based working-class poets.
+More information about these will be shared in August 2021.

 You can follow the festival on Twitter at @classfestival